 Not normally a fan of gardens, I was drawn to the Abbey Garden by it’s tagline, “Kew with the lid off”.
 Thanks to the unique, sub-tropical microclimate of the Scilly Isles – created by warm winds off the Gulf Stream – these stunningly landscaped gardens are home to hundreds of tropical plants from all over the world, all of them thriving without the need for a greenhouse.

-It was the riot of colour that blew me away; flowers and plants from over 80 countries around the world, many of them ones I’d never seen before, creating a rainbow of hot pink, orange, red, purple, yellow, and green.
+It was the riot of colour that blew me away; flowers and plants from over 80 countries around the world, most of which I’d never seen before, creating a rainbow of hot pink, orange, red, purple, yellow, and green.
 I spent a whole afternoon here, in perfect relaxation-mode, wandering the paths of this beautiful, incredible environment – and swinging by the lovely cafe for a coffee and a cake in the most serene setting imaginable.

 Rest and Relaxation

-There were also the incredible restaurants.
-I could (and probably will) create a whole separate post about the food on Tresco, but I’ll just summarise here.
-First up was the Ruin Beach Cafe, a slightly more casual restaurant famed for it’s wood-fired pizzas, and boasting an exceptional gin list.
+Then there were the incredible restaurants.
+So many that I had to write a whole separate post about the food on Tresco, but I’ll just summarise here.
+First up was the Ruin Beach Cafe, a slightly more casual restaurant famed for its wood-fired pizzas, and boasting an exceptional gin list.
 In front of gorgeous sea views in a setting of tranquil luxury, I ate my way through an interesting fusion between British and Mediterranean cuisine, emerging just in time to catch a spectacular island sunset on my walk home.